 2016.
 'Is the Story of Susanna and the Elders based on a Greek New Comedy?
 The Evidence of Plautus' Casina and Burmeister's Susanna.'
 In Roman Drama and its Contexts, de Gruyter (forthcoming).

 2015.
 'Freudian Bullseyes in Classical Perspective--The Psycholinguistics of Guilt in Virgil's Aeneid.'
-To appear in a volume for de Gruyter (forthcoming).
+Wordplay and Powerplay in Latin poetry, de Gruyter (forthcoming).

 2013.
 ‘On Being Sane in an Insane Place—The Rosenhan Experiment in the Laboratory of Plautus’ Epidamnus,’ Current Psychology. (reposted at Szasz.com; an oral version here)

-For older and little stuff, including reviews, see here.
+For golden oldies, B-sides, and book reviews, see here.